Measure targeting pro-Palestine NGOs disappears from US tax bill

 Advocates have warned that the legislative effort – which failed to pass as a stand-alone bill last year – could be abused to crack down on groups that the administration does not agree with, particularly nongovernmental organisations (NGOs) that support Palestinian rights.

-Israel given little indication that it is relenting after more than 19 months into its war on Gaza.
-The past week has seen an intensification of violence across the besieged Palestinian territory, leaving hundreds dead.
+Israel has given little indication that it is relenting after more than 19 months into its war on Gaza.
+The past week has seen an intensification of violence across the besieged Palestinian territory, which has killed hundreds of people.

-The reason for the disappearance of the NGO provision remains unclear, and experts warned it may yet reappear in the bill before the final vote in the House of Representatives, expected later in the week.
+The reason for the disappearance of the NGO provision remains unclear, and experts warned it may yet reappear in the bill before the final vote in the House, expected later in the week.

 The office of Republican House Speaker Mike Johnson did not immediately respond to Al Jazeera’s request for comment.

-But with a razor-thin majority in the House, Republicans need every vote to pass the tax bill, which Trump has put at the top of his agenda in Congress.
+With a razor-thin majority in the House, Republicans need every vote to pass the tax bill, which Trump has put at the top of his agenda in Congress.

 Kia Hamadanchy, senior policy counsel with the American Civil Liberties Union, said the section may have been removed to avoid putting the must-pass bill at risk, especially because the House parliamentarian, a nonpartisan office that oversees procedures, may have rejected it for violating the rules.